ryanthomasallen/ryanthomasallen.github.io/teaching.md

 **Building and Sustaining a Successful Enterprise (BSSE)**
 HBS Elective Curriculum; 2018 - 2021
   - Teaching fellow for MBA course on strategy, entrepreneurship, and disruptive innovation
-  - Contributed to HBS teaching cases and module notes; provided written feedback to students
+  - Contributed to HBS teaching cases and module notes;
+  - Guided students in developing their capstone semester papers, applying course theories to a busines case
 <hr style="border:none;height:1px;">
 **Leading with People Analytics**
 HBS Elective Curriculum; 2020